LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/index.md

 > [!NOTE]
 > If migrating from a previous installation, make sure to use the previosly generated encryption key

-Choose a strong password for root access to the dashboard, hash it and store as a Docker secret:
+Choose a strong password for root access to the dashboard, hash it using the [command-line tool](../tool/index.md) and store as a Docker secret:

 [!include[Generate encryption key](../../../../../includes/amplia/docker/hash-root-pass.md)]